jampp/db-utils/docs/installation.rst

     python setup.py install

-You will require different setup based on the database against you need to run the migrations
+You will require different setups based on the database against which you need to run the migrations.

 PostgreSQL
 ==========